sachinsu/sachinsu.github.io/work_journal/journal2022.md

 - "bogeyman in the closet" - The bogeyman hasn't come out yet, and you're not sure he's in there, but you aren't about to poke around in the dark to prove that he isn't.

-- Prof Aswath damodaran
-    - the less activity you need to put into creating a portfolio, the better.
-    - on Indexing
-        - many of these people who critique indexing have a very selfish reason for doing so – it’s taking away their living.
-And that’s for a very good reason, which is they’ve not been very good at what they do for a living and indexing has exposed that.
-        -  most active investing is built on mean-reversion.
-It’s very lazy investing, there is no research that goes in.
-You just buy stocks with low PE ratios and high growth.
-Again, we have this vision of analysts as being people who dig for the truth – and that is still there
-        - there is a potentially dark side to indexing.
-It has made momentum much stronger, because the nature of indexing is you pile on to whatever’s going up.
-    - On Momentum
-        - Investing has always been a momentum game, at least on the pricing side, and it’s about momentum and momentum shifts.
-Pretty much all of trading can be summarized into those two groups: you can either be a momentum player or a player who detects shifts in momentum and tries to go against momentum just before it changes.
-So, all of trading is built around momentum or anti-momentum.
-        - you cannot devise a trading strategy which ignores momentum.
-It’s impossible.
-        - You can create an investing strategy that’s momentum-free – but that basically means you value something and then you sit there and pray and hope that, eventually, momentum fixes the gap for you.
-Even those people who believe they’re value players are far more dependent on momentum than they realize, because ultimately, for them to make money, the price has to move to its value.
-And that may require a momentum shift, which is what we call the catalyst, something that changes the momentum of the game.

-- Michael Moubaasin
-    - Reversion to mean - the outcome that is far from average will be followed by outcome that is close to average

-- Tech#Architecture thinking
-    - Don’t even start considering solutions until you Understand the problem.
-Your goal should be to “solve” the problem mostly within the problem domain, not the solution domain.
-    - eNumerate multiple candidate solutions.
-Don’t just start prodding at your favorite!
-    - Consider a candidate solution, then read the Paper if there is one.
-    - Determine the Historical context in which the candidate solution was designed or developed.
-    - Weigh Advantages against disadvantages.
-Determine what was de-prioritized to achieve what was prioritized.
-    - Think!
-Soberly and humbly ponder how well this solution fits your problem.
-What fact would need to be different for you to change your mind?
-For instance, how much smaller would the data need to be before you’d elect not to use Hadoop?

 - Stocks
     - Peter lynch's pan-and-shovel technique - In any industry, when multiple companies are struggling to sell the same thing, look for supplier who provides all of them stuff they all need.

     - cyclical - a cyclical is a company that will prosper in good times and suffer in bad.
 That's because it makes or sells expensive products or luxury items that customers can put off buying when they are short on cash.
 People continue to buy deodorant, dental floss, Big Macs, and headache pills no matter what, which is why drugstores and fast-food restaurants are not cyclicals.
 Some cyclical industries are machinery, homebuilders, appliance, furniture manufacturers, waste mgmt companies.

     - The best time to get involved with cyclicals is when the economy is at its weakest, earnings are at their lowest, and public sentiment is at its bleakest

-## 2022-apr-13 Wed

-- [Things to consider while making technology choices][SystemArchitecture]
-    - Software Architecture cannot be created in a vacuum and solid technical foundation is not not enough.
-    - Non-technical and cultural implications of the technology are important i.e. receptivity, speed to market and long term maintenance.
-    - Reasons behind it
-    - Impact on Team
-        - Is it easy for them learn?
-        - Are they enthusiastic
-    - External Attractiveness (from New Hire prespective)
-    - Effective communication
-    - Time to market
-        - Trade off between idealism vs pragmatism
-    - Long term Maintenance
-        - Cost of Maintenance in terms of
-            - Testing difficulties
-                - Efficiency of QA Team is critical for Software product/application
-            - Employee attrition
-                - What specific skills and domain knowledge will your design require, and how much value would be lost if one of your employees were to leave?
-                - the more your own developers build; the more you will depend on them.
-            - Flexibility
-                - The more vendor agnostic your design is, the more easily you will be able to avoid getting stuck  on an outdated platform and more quickly you'll be able to upgrade or pivot your underlying infrastructure as technology changes.

-- [Investments][PersonalFinance]
-- Retirement and the 4% Rule - The 4% Rule: If you can live on 4% of of your investment portfolio per year, the money should last you >30 years.
-The inverse of this rule is often usedto calculate: "How much do I need to retire?"
-Retirement number = 25 x annual expenses
--  2 reasons why you shouldn't pick individual stocks Financial reason: The majority of pro money managers can't beat the index.
-Can you?
-Existential reason: How do you conclusively know you're a good stock picker?
-- When to sell? - only reasons are,
-- Rebalance his portfolio
-- Exit a losing position
-- Meet some immediate financial need
-- In investing, selling after a bad stretch feels like the right thing to do.
-You learned your lesson and seek greener pastures.
-But everything we know about investing shows it’s the wrong action: the big money comes from compounding uninterrupted over years and decades, when what you’ve done is not as important as how long you’ve been doing it for.Nassim Taleb says if you’re going to panic in investing, panic early.
-Same goes for your career – if you’re going to quit, quit early so whatever’s next has a shot at compounding.
--  Nearly half of all stocks decline by at least 70% and never recover their previous highs as per data by JP Morgan
-- You're much more likely to end up owning one of the thousands of stocks in Underperformance Land than one of the fortunate few out on the right end of the distribution.
-- That's why diversification is so important.
-Investing in the stock market is highly likely to pay off over many decades.
-Investing in a single stock is far riskier.
-And investors with the least capital have the most to lose.
-Intelligent investors should always diversify.
-The two exceptions are when you have control or information.
-- Control - Someone whose decisions can influence the stock price
-- Information -  you're an investor who has objectively superior information about a company not available to the market as a whole, then you should use it to concentrate in the stock

-- Rules/policy/procedures should be employed wherever possible since it avoids subjective evaluation.
-- Auto Market
-- When a
-car part fails, it's the carmaker that gets the bad publicity and not the part maker, so carmakers are very careful about who gets the contract.
-A competitor might arrive with the best-looking aluminum wheel ever, but unless that competitor has a track record, carmakers aren't likely to give up on what already works.
--  spare-parts business, also known as the aftermarket
-- Digital Gold in India - minute you buy it you instantly lose 4% because you can only sell it back at 4% lower. you can't sell it other people.
-Only back to the same source you bought from.

 ## 2022-apr-18 Mon